 When you're considering transplant centers, you may want to:

-After you've selected a transplant center, you'll be evaluated to determine whether you meet the center's eligibility requirements for a liver transplant.
+After you've selected a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements.
 Each transplant center has its own eligibility criteria.
 If you aren't accepted at one transplant center, you may undergo evaluation at another center.

 The goals of the evaluation process are to determine whether you:

-- Are healthy enough to have surgery and tolerate lifelong post-transplant medications
+- Are healthy enough to have surgery and can tolerate lifelong post-transplant medications

 - Have any medical conditions that would interfere with transplant success